 Are you interested in raising chickens?
 Not only do they make interesting and unique pets with distinct personalities, they are great providers of eggs and meat.
 Some questions you might have as a beginner are whether or not you need roosters for your hen to lay eggs and how to stop roosters from crowing , but how do you even tell your roosters and hens apart?

-The Barred Rock chicken, also known as the Plymouth Rock and Barred Plymouth Rock, is a popular bird among backyard flock keepers, farmers and industrial breeders.
-The Barred Rock breed is both beautiful and useful according to Local Harvest — the bird's feathers are white and black in a striped or barred pattern -- the dual-purpose breed has as much eye appeal as it does usefulness as a frequent layer and a provider of quality meat — making it a top choice for breeders.
+Mother Earth News reports the Barred Rock chicken, also known as the Plymouth Rock and Barred Plymouth Rock, as one of the most popular birds among backyard flock keepers, farmers and industrial breeders.
+The Barred Rock breed is both beautiful and useful according to Local Harvest — the bird's distinct feathers are white and black in a striped or barred pattern and it's characteristics as a frequent layer and a provider of quality meat — making it a top choice for breeders.

 Heritage Breed With History

 Barred Rock chickens have a long history.
 Mother Earth News describes the breed's first recorded appearance occurring in 1865 as a cross between a Dominique cock and either a Black Cochin or Black Java hen.
 The single-combed, medium to large sized birds were the most popular farm bird by World War II, with farmers raising them for meat and eggs.

 Today as more people are raising chickens outside of the farm model, whether for pleasure or for profit, Barred Rock hens are of more interest than roosters.
 Knowing sex distinctions are important, especially as many cities allowing laying hens but prohibit their crowing counterparts.
 Cath Andrews, an expert chicken keeper, describes the many different types of laws regarding rural and city chickens in various countries — it can be vary dramatically whether or not your fluffy feathered friend is legal or illegal, so make sure you know the laws on farm animals where you live.

 Physical Differences in Adult Rocks